wikimediabrasil/wiki_infographics/README.md

 toolforge webservice buildservice restart --mount all
 ```

-We are using `--mount=all` because we're still using SQLite.
+We are using `--mount=all` because we're still using SQLite and we need a directory to store the videos.

+Set environment variables with `toolforge envvars create <VARIABLE> <VALUE>`.

 ## Running locally with buildpack